Cosmetic surgery medical requirements

 From 1 July 2023, new regulations around cosmetic surgery were implemented by the Australian Health Practitioner Regulatory Agency (AHPRA) and the Medical Board of Australia.
 Please make sure you have read and understood these new reforms when considering your cosmetic surgery

-Prior to booking the procedure. you will have a full consultation with the Doctor and Nurses to ensure that you are physically healthy and a suitable candidate for the Buccal Fat Removal procedure.
+Prior to booking the procedure. you will have a full consultation with Dr Murray and our Nurses to ensure that you are physically healthy and a suitable candidate for the Buccal Fat Removal procedure.
 A consent form with all side effects, risks and benefits will also be explained and provided.

 You must avoid blood-thinning medications, such as aspirin and anti-inflammatory pills, for at least one week before the surgery.
 If you’re seeing a medical specialist for any health conditions, please seek their opinion about your fitness for this procedure.

 You must fast on the day of the procedure.
 You are able to eat dinner, as usual, the night before, then you must stop drinking fluids at midnight.
 On the morning of the procedure, you can take a small sip of water to take your pre-surgery medication.

 Alcohol should be avoided for at least 24-hours before the surgery.
 Smokers must quit prior to surgery.
 Smoking and illicit drug use must be strictly avoided before the procedure.
 We take smoking very seriously as a high risk for any procedure, so you must be aware of the cancellation policy if you smoke.
 Smoking increases the risk of some serious complications during and after surgery.
 Ideally, you should stop smoking at least 8-weeks prior to a procedure, cutting down does not reduce the risk of complications, however, the greatest health benefit is gained by quitting smoking for good.
 More information about the possible complications, as well as information about how to quit, is available here.